-ESOL Course Title English 1 through ESOL English 2 through ESOL English 3 through ESOL English 4 through ESOL Dev LA through ESOL Dev LA through ESOL - Reading Course Number 1002300 1002310 1002320 1002520 1002380 1002381 Number of Credits 1 1 1 1 1 1 Course Type CORE CORE CORE CORE ELECTIVE ELECTIVE Grade Level 9 10 11 12 9-12 9-12 Subject Language Arts Language Arts Language Arts Language Arts Intensive English Language Development Intensive English Lang Development Rdg Course Length Year (Y) Year (Y) Year (Y) Year (Y) Year (Y) Year (Y) Course Level 2 2 2 2 2 2 Class Size Yes Yes Yes Yes Yes Yes Grad.
-Requirement English English English English N/A N/A Who Should Be in this Class 9 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS): 1- Entering, 2-Beginning, 3-Developing, 4-Expanding - use teacher judgement and other data 10 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, 4-Expanding - use teacher judgement and other data 11 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, 4-Expanding - use teacher judgement and other data 12 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, 4-Expanding - use teacher judgement and other data 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, Who Should NOT Be in this Class 9 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding - use teacher judgement and other data 5-Bridging, and 6-Reaching 10th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding - use teacher judgement and other data 5-Bridging, and 6-Reaching 11th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding - use teacher judgement and other data 5-Bridging, and 6-Reaching 12 th grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding - use teacher judgement and other data 5-Bridging, and 6-Reaching 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding 5-Bridging, and 6-Reaching 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding 5-Bridging, and 6-Reaching Description and Notes The objectives are: - enable ELLs to master grade-level appropriate standards and meet the graduation requirements for the subject area of English - utilize only grade-level appropriate curriculum and texts with an emphasis on using texts of high complexity to ensure college and career preparation and readiness.
-ELLs must be provided with equal ELLs instruction enabling development of reading, language skills and to stre them to accelerate the writing, listening, speaking and engthen these skills so they are and comprehend grade level text opportunities to develop the same conceptual understandings, content area practices, and sophisticated uses of language that college- and career-readiness requires of all students.
-For the given level of English language proficiency and with visual, graphic, or interactive support, students will interact with grade level words, expressions, sentences and discourse to process or produce language necessary for academic success.

-To access an ELL supporting document which delineates performance definitions and descriptors, please click on the following link: http://www.cpalms.org/uploads/docs/standards/eld/la.pdf

-Instructional Practices: Teaching from well-written, grade-level instructional materials enhances students' content area knowledge and also strengthens their ability to comprehend longer, complex reading passages on any topic for any purpose.
-Using the following instructional practices also helps student learning.

-- Reading assignments from longer text passages, as well as shorter ones when text is extremely complex. - 2.
-Making close reading and rereading of texts central to lessons. - 3.
-Asking high-level, text-specific questions and requiring high-level, complex tasks and assignments. - 4.
-Requiring students to support answers with evidence from the text. - 5.
-Providing extensive text-based research and writing opportunities (claims and evidence).

-independently.
+ESOL

+Course Title Dev LA through ESOL Dev LA through ESOL - Reading

+Course Number 1002380 1002381

+Number of Credits 1 1

+Course Type ELECTIVE ELECTIVE

+Grade Level 9-12 9-12

+Subject Intensive English Language Development Intensive English Lang Development Rdg

+Course Length Year (Y) Year (Y)

+Course Level 2 2

+Class Size Yes Yes

+Grad.
+Requirement N/A N/A

+Who Should Be in this Class 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing, 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels (in FOCUS):: 1- Entering, 2-Beginning, 3-Developing,

+Who Should NOT Be in this Class 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding 5-Bridging, and 6-Reaching 9-12 grade ELLs with ACCESS for ELLs 2.0 language proficiency levels: 4-Expanding 5-Bridging, and 6-Reaching

+Description and Notes The purpose of this course is to provide beginning level ELLs instruction enabling them to accelerate the development of reading, writing, listening, speaking and language skills and to strengthen these skills so they are able to successfully read and comprehend grade level text independently.
 Instruction emphasizes reading comprehension and vocabulary through the use of a variety of literary and informational texts encompassing a broad range of text structures, genres, and levels of complexity.
-Texts used for instruction focus on a wide range of topics, including content-area information, in order to support students in meeting the knowledge demands of increasingly complex text.
+Texts used for instruction focus on a wide range of topics, including content-area information , in order to support students in meeting the knowledge demands of increasingly complex text.
 It is necessary to implement a combination of research-based programs and strategies that have been proven successful in accelerating the development of literacy skills in older readers.

-The following practices should be incorporated in the course:

-- Scaffolding of close reading is provided but does not preempt or replace text. - 2.
-Systematic instruction in vocabulary is provided. - 3.
-Explicit instruction in applying grammatical structures and conventions is provided. - 4.
-Student independence is cultivated.
+The following practices should be incorporated in the course: 1.
+Scaffolding of close reading is provided but does not preempt or replace text.
+2. Systematic instruction in vocabulary is provided.
+3. Explicit instruction in applying grammatical structures and conventions is provided.
+4. Student independence is cultivated.